Welcome

 Please understand the difference between applying for German citizenship and applying for a certificate of German citizenship, read here

-It is almost impossible to apply for German citizenship while living abroad.
+Only in exceptional cases is it possible to apply for German citizenship while living abroad.
 Did you instead mean that you are a German citizen automatically by law and wish to apply for a certificate of citizenship as confirmation?
 Read here

 You cannot apply for “EU citizenship”.
 You might have the citizenship of one of the EU member states, e.g. German citizenship.
 Read here